stclib/STC/docs/arc_api.md

 #define i_use_cmp        // may be defined instead of i_cmp when i_key is an integral/native-type.
 #define i_cmp <fn>       // three-way element comparison.
 If not specified, pointer comparison is used.
                          // Note that containers of arcs will derive i_cmp from the i_key type
-                         // when using arc in containers specified with i_keyarc <arc-type>.
+                         // when using arc in containers specified with i_keypro <arc-type>.
 #define i_less <fn>      // less comparison.
 Alternative to i_cmp
 #define i_eq <fn>        // equality comparison.
 Implicitly defined with i_cmp, but not i_less.